AbsorbingChaos/stacks101-com/content/stx-mining-setup/_index.md

 ## Automated CLI Setup

 [This repository](https://github.com/AbsorbingChaos/bks-setup-miner) contains a simple shell script that will help you set up and run a Miner Node on the Stacks 2.0 Testnet.

-It **does not** include the Mining-Bot, and is designed for and used with with Ubuntu 20.04 LTS on a virtual machine.
+It **does not** include the Mining-Bot, and is designed for and used with with Ubuntu 20.04 LTS on a virtual machine, or Windows WSL with Ubuntu 20.04 installed.

 Please be sure to: